CAA381/hands-on/exercises/A1/README.md

 # Ecercise A1 - Starting Your Local Continuous Delivery Server

+## Objective
+Every software needs a way to be delivered to its consumers.
+In the cloud world this is done exclusevely by continous delivery systems.
+This allows developement teams to start easily get the code from their development environment to test environment and then to production.
+Depending on the release pocess of a development team this can happen either regularly (let's say every two weeks) or immediatelly (whenever the team decides they want a new productive version of their cloud solution).

+On top of the Continous Delivery systems come the pipelines, which allow us full automation of our dev-to-production process.
+The pipelines are a set of multiple steps that should be executed during each phase of moving the solution from one environment tot another.
+For example during the test phase a set of integration tests should be executed to proceed to production.

+Having all of that in mind you can figure out that setup and maintaining such an envionment is not an easy task.
+With Project Piper Cx Server are making this task trivial.
+Explore the exercise further to understand how.

+### What you will learn during the exercise
+* You will learn how to start a Docker container.
+* You will learn what Cx Server is.
+* You will explore Jenkins

+### Estimated Time
+25 minutes

+## Exercise Steps

+1. Start a Docker container with installed Jenkins within it.
+2. Configure Jenkins

+## Start Jenkins
 Let's get our hands dirty and start the Continuous Delivery server on our local machine.
 All we need is internet access, Docker, and the `cx-server` lifecycle management script.
 With this script, we can conduct operations such as starting, stopping, and updating our server.

 For your convinience, the `cx-server` script is alrady included in the Timesheet Application.
 From `D:\Files\Session\CAA381\caa381` navigate into the `cx-server` sub-folder.